chbeu/chbeu.github.io/content/post/_posts_wordpress/2017-10-29-bugs-fixed.md

 categories:
   - news
 ---
-Website should now work on https and http &ndash; hopefully!
+Website should now work on https and http---hopefully!